esterOSS/ester-Assets/esteros-updater/build-instructions-GUI-arch.md

 # Building instructions in Arch for the esterOS updater:
 (internet access is required to download libraries and neccesary programs)

-Prerequisites for building the esterOS GUI updater:
+Prerequisites for building the esterOS GUI updater:\
 To install the neccesary libraries all at once,it is recommended to use the install=lib-arch.sh script to not have to paste each library individually inside of your console.

-gcc (install it by typing pacman -S gcc) appstream-util (install it by typing pacman -S extra/appstream-glib) pkg-config (install it by typing pacman -S pkg-config) cmake (install it by typing pacman -S cmake) gtk4 (install it by typing pacman -S gtk4) meson (install it by typing pacman -S meson)
+You can also paste this handy command:\
+sudo pacman -Syy gcc appstream-glib pkg-config cmake gtk4 meson

+gcc (install it by typing pacman -S gcc)\
+appstream-util (install it by typing pacman -S extra/appstream-glib)\
+pkg-config (install it by typing pacman -S pkg-config)\
+cmake (install it by typing pacman -S cmake)\
+gtk4 (install it by typing pacman -S gtk4)\
+meson (install it by typing pacman -S meson)\

 1. Download git (pacman -S git)
 2. Clone repo (git clone https://github.com/ester-sources/assets)